|

 On the flip side of cutting down your spending, could you earn more money in preparation for a baby?
 This could be a job move or more hours to try and increase the incoming funds.

-Either way, reducing outgoings and or increasing your income you then need to set up a savings plan to set aside as much money as comfortable to build up your funds to cope with the new arrival.
+Either way, reducing outgoings and or increasing your income, you need to set up a savings plan to set aside as much money as comfortable to build up your funds to cope with the new arrival.

 “You know you’re a mom when you have more baby wipes in your purse than cash.” – Anonymous